dahak-metagenomics/dahak/docs/quickstart.md

 # Quick Start

-Note for the *very* impatient: skip straight to [The Really Quick Copy And Paste Quick Start](#the-really-quick-copy-and-paste-quick-start) section.
+For the *very* impatient, skip straight to [The Really Quick Copy And Paste Quick Start](#the-really-quick-copy-and-paste-quick-start) section.

+!!! warning "Examples in the Repository"

+    All code blocks below can be copied and pasted onto the command line, except for the JSON files.

 ## Getting Set Up to Run Workflows